qibin2020/EventGen/README.md

 This is for running Pythia + Delphes on Perlmutter.

+Before working do `source setup.sh`.
+When not done yet, this command installs pythia and delphes.

-First (and only once), run the install.sh.
-After that, just run setup.sh and then you can use the run*.py script.
+After that you can use the run*.py script.